mff-uk/dataspecer/content/en/docs/projects/api.md

 first example, the program is also able to generate query parameters where necessary.
 This means that when it comes to collection retrieval, the user is able to query the result based on the fields of chosen data structure.
-Moreover, since in this case the goal is to retrieve a specific collection (not a single resource) the program specifies in the responses that an array has to be returned.
+Because in this case the goal is retrieving a collection (not a single resource), the program specifies in the responses that an array has to be returned.
 Please refer to 3.3.2 below in order to view the screenshot of the resulting display.

 {{% tutorial-image "images/projects/api/image12.png" %}}
 *Pic 3.3.2 -- Output OAS: path with GET operation*

-Third operation with related to contact data structure (which is one level below the main data structure) behaves in the same manner as the first example.
+Third operation is related to contact data structure (which is one level below the main data structure).
+It behaves in the same manner as the first example.
 The program is able to detect the nesting and instead of referencing main data structure schema, it references schema of contact.

 With all other sections thoroughly examined, the final topic to address is the components section.
 Components section does not require any direct user input from the Dataspecer extension.
-It solely relies on the data specification and respective data structures.
+It relies on the data specification and respective data structures.
 The program provides a schema in OAS format considering if attribute/association is mandatory or optional as well as whether it represents an array (collection) or a singleton object.
 If data structure was not designed before OAS generation, the program also appends a description, notifying the user